sudo-rickroll/END-2.0/Neural Network Backprop Illustration/README.md

 This folder demonstrates the backpropagation technique in a Neural Network.

-The NN_Backprop.xlsx excel workbook in this folder has been created to give a detailed demonstration of Back Propagation in Neural Networks
+The main.xlsx excel workbook in this folder has been created to give a detailed demonstration of Back Propagation in Neural Networks

 Consider a simple 2 input, 2 output Neural Network with 1 hidden layer consisting of 2 neurons.